Workshop: “Storage and Archiving of Research Data: Technical Solutions and Legal Safeguards”

 • Location:

-Registration is free but mandatory at by clicking here.
+Registration is free but required at by clicking here.

-Many issues currently surround the production ofbig data.
-Scientific research is obviously not immune to this phenomenon, which is a result of the digital revolution and whose effects can be seen as soon as the data is acquired.
-The formulation of scientific hypotheses based on data analysis is becoming standard practice in the production of scientific knowledge, opening up new perspectives for reflection on data acquisition, storage, and archiving practices in order to make them "FAIR" (findable, accessible, interoperable, reusable).
-These changes also affect the practices of data dissemination and promotion in the collaborative and competitive context of scientific research.
+Many challenges currently surround the production ofbig data.
+Scientific research is obviously not immune to this phenomenon, which stems from the digital revolution and whose effects are evident from the very moment data is collected.
+Formulating scientific hypotheses based on data analysis is becoming a standard practice in the production of scientific knowledge, thereby opening up new avenues for reflection on data acquisition, preservation, and archiving practices to ensure data is “FAIR” (findable, accessible, interoperable, reusable).
+These upheavals also affect the practices of data dissemination and utilization within the collaborative yet competitive context of scientific research.

-Based on these elements and the many questions they raise (access/dissemination/sharing, scientific integrity, traceability, exploitation), the interdisciplinary CommonData project is continuing its program with this third study day, devoted to the storage and archiving of research data.
+Building on these considerations and the many questions they raise—such as access, dissemination, and sharing; scientific integrity; traceability; and value creation—the interdisciplinary CommonData project continues its program with this third workshop, dedicated to the storage and archiving of research data.

-Issues relating to the durability of storage and archiving methods will be addressed, as well as those relating to the contractual guarantees provided by service providers and the legal classification of research data in accordance with the legal provisions applicable to public data and archives.
+The discussion will thus address, in turn, issues related to the longevity of storage and archiving methods, as well as those concerning the contractual guarantees provided by service providers and the legal classification of research data under the legal provisions applicable to public data or archives.

 Learn more